 Buy products that are needed for recycling.
 Currently, that means aluminum & steel cans, plastics #1 and #2, paper, and cardboard.
 If your ultimate intent is to recycle it, make sure your item is actually recyclable.
 Purchasing items consisting of two or more different types of materials bonded together are very rarely recyclable.
 However, the K-Cycle program is one of a few exceptions.

 Need something fixed?
-An AiM Work Order request may be appropriate.
+Submitting an AiM Work Order request may be appropriate.

 Establish some standards (just like Goodwill asks of us).
 If you wouldn't use it because it is broken, then maybe it really is trash.